Nike Gridiron Eye Shield Review

 Ventilation Anti-Fog: How It Works

-The trade-off: The ventilation holes can allow very fine dust or moisture droplets to enter in heavy rain or extremely dusty conditions.
-In practice, this is a minor issue — the holes are small enough that normal rain doesn't create visibility problems, and most football fields don't generate enough dust to matter.
-But in a heavy downpour, a sealed visor (Oakley, Under Armour) provides slightly better rain protection.
+The trade-off: The ventilation holes can allow fine dust or moisture droplets through in extreme conditions, a heavy downpour or a turf field kicking up dry debris.
+In practice, the holes are small enough that normal rain doesn't affect visibility, and on most grass or turf fields the debris factor is negligible.
+In a downpour, a sealed visor (Oakley, Under Armour) gives slightly better rain protection.

 Max Optics Lens Quality